Student Spotlight: Nahiris Bahamón Fernández

 During her studies at College of DuPage, Nahiris Bahamón Fernández received several impressive awards, including the Jack Kent Cooke Foundation Scholarship, the largest private scholarship for two-year and community college transfer students.

-Bahamón Fernández used that scholarship – which provided $30,000 annually for up to three years – to attend the University of Wisconsin-Madison, where she studied biology and anthropology.
-Now she's received the Jack Kent Cooke Foundation Graduate Scholarship, a one-time award of $50,000 to continue her education, which she will do at Boston University this fall studying medicine.
+Bahamón Fernández used that scholarship – which provided $30,000 annually for up to three years – to attend the University of Wisconsin-Madison, where she studied both biology and anthropology.
+Then she has received the Jack Kent Cooke Foundation Graduate Scholarship, a one-time award of $50,000 to continue her education.
+She did just that and studied medicine at Boston University.

 “Being awarded a Jack Kent Cooke Scholarship is a great honor,” she said.
 “I feel truly fortunate to be supported by the foundation for a second time!”

-In 2005, as a teenager preparing to attend college and study medicine in her native Colombia, Bahamón Fernández and her family moved to the U.S. due to political upheaval.
+In 2005, as a teenager in her second year of medical school in Colombia, Bahamón Fernández had to stop her studies when her family moved to the U.S. due to political upheaval.
 She began attending College of DuPage while adapting to a new culture as her family settled in Oswego.

 While at COD, she participated in the Undergraduate Research Collaborative, a five-year initiative funded by the National Science Foundation that provided research opportunities for two-year college students at COD, Harper College, Oakton Community College and the City College of Chicago.